shikokuchuo/secretbase/README.md

 To use the SHA-3 cryptographic hash algorithm, specify argument ‘size’ as one of ‘224’, ‘256’, ‘384’ or ‘512’.

-Alternatively, specify arbitrary output sizes to use the SHAKE256 algorithm as an extendable-output function (XOF).
+Specify an arbitrary output size to use the SHAKE256 algorithm as an extendable-output function (XOF).

 ``` r
 library(secretbase)